NexOptic Technology (CVE:NXO) Stock Price Down 20% – Time to Sell?

-Shares of NexOptic Technology Corp.
-(CVE:NXO – Get Free Report) were down 20% during mid-day trading on Saturday .
+NexOptic Technology Corp.
+(CVE:NXO – Get Free Report)’s stock price fell 20% on Saturday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-Approximately 480,200 shares changed hands during mid-day trading, an increase of 387% from the average daily volume of 98,644 shares.
+480,200 shares were traded during mid-day trading, an increase of 387% from the average session volume of 98,644 shares.
 The stock had previously closed at C$0.03.

 NexOptic Technology Company Profile